A good software testing company performs a great number of software testing types in order to improve your software.

 - Cross-browser testing is a system’s check across various browsers.

-- SEO testing is the testing of software in accordance to internal and external factors of SEO.
+- SEO testing is the testing of software in accordance with the internal and external factors of SEO.